anubhavrawal/Make-Intrepreter/git_command.md

    c9398d6..acd1536  master -> master
 ```

-> This execution is as execpted and works as expected.
+> This execution is as expected and works as expected.

 ## Saving user credentials 2

 SSH too complicated for you??

+Save your credentials locally, so that git remember who you are.

 Before you say push enter the following command so that git locally store your username and password.

 `$git config --global credential.helper store`

+## Other helpful commands

-## For removing user credentials
+### For removing user credentials

 `git config --global --unset credential.helper`

-## Other helpful commands

 ### Discard all changes since last commit